Ligaments of the Elbow

 Ligaments of the Elbow and their Role

 The elbow is made up of connective tissue, which forms tough elastic bands that connect bone to bone, called ligaments.
-Ligaments play an important role in joint stabilization throughout our body as the bands are flexible enough to allow movement but tight enough to keep the joint stable.
+Ligaments play an important role in joint stabilization throughout our body.
+They are the bands that are flexible enough to allow movement but tight enough to keep the joint stable.
 When ligaments are intact, they provide the right equation for joint mobility and stability.
 They also provide support to muscles that surround joints.

 Ligaments of the Elbow

 Ligaments of the elbow provide stability to the joint capsule on each side.
 There is the lateral collateral complex (LCL), which includes the annular ligament, lateral ulnar collateral ligament (LUCL), and radial collateral ligament (RCL) on the lateral side of the elbow.
 The medial collateral (MCL) complex includes the ulnar/medial collateral ligament (UCL/MCL), composed of an anterior, posterior, and transverse bundle.

 Lateral Collateral Complex (LCL)

 The annular ligament crosses the radius bone, a forearm bone that originates at the elbow’s lateral side and ends on the wrist’s thumb side.
 The annular ligament keeps the radius stable during forearm rotation by encircling the radial head and forming a protective sling.
 The radial head rotates during forearm rotation and is located at the radius that articulates with the elbow.
 The annular ligament helps with stability during this range of motion and keeps the radius in contact with its surrounding bones.